AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 - The MS learn video on Machine Learning is a good place to start.
 It'll give you a basic understanding of what Machine Learning is so you can understand the concepts discussed in this video a little better.
 We recommend reading through it beforehand. https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/

+**NOTE:** Due to COVID-19 related resource constraints many students are having issues with creating compute in Azure Machine Learning Studio.
+Students who are affected by this can do the coding portion/project in their local environment.
+Please read [local environment set-up guide]() if you're unfamiliar.
 #### Extra Resources
 - General Data Analysis information: https://github.com/wesm/pydata-book
 - This Pandas cheat sheet is good to have by: https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf